mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/defining-entities.md

 - `toJSON(value: any, platform: Platform): any`

   Converts a value from its JS representation to its serialized JSON form of this type.
-By default converts to the database value.
+By default, converts to the database value.

 - `getColumnType(prop: EntityProperty, platform: Platform): string`